 Sales Navigator searches the entire LinkedIn database for every profile that matches those parameters.

 But just double-check the data, as LinkedIn Sales Navigator can bring up incorrect data.
+This article shares some hacks on how to use Sales Navigator the right way.

 How to Find Email Addresses (Without Being Spammy)